rainydayjules/VisitingTales/Documentation/Karl.md

 Karl is an office worker from Zuzu City.
 He comes to Pelican Town for some fishing, a hobby and a way to escape the bustling city life.
-He's a down-to-earth, hardworking man who's just trying to provide for his family.
+He's a down-to-earth, hardworking man who is just trying to provide for his family.
 You can often spot him casting his line in the valley on Fridays and Saturdays.

 ![](Images/Karl_portrait.png) ![](Images/Karl_sprites.png)